rm511130/Tanzu-Workshop-TKGI/README.md

 ![](./images/lab.png)

 - We have to be extra-cautious during this Lab because it can be destructive depending on the username you employ.
-- Let's make sure you are using the correct `-u devops<#>` aligned to the UserID you claimed at the beginning of this workshop.
+- Make sure to use the correct `-u devops<#>` and `-u user<#>` aligned to the UserID you claimed at the beginning of this workshop.

+- Your `devops<#>` user is only allowed to see and managed the K8s clusters that it created, and it's also limited to only creating K8s clusters within the sizing limits and machine types defined by the PKS Administrator.
+Please execute the following commands:

 ```
 pks login -a https://api.pks.pks4u.com:9021 -u devops1 -p password -k
 pks clusters
 pks get-credentials user1-cluster
 ```
-- Your `devops<#>` user is only allowed to see and managed the K8s clusters that it created, and it's also limited to only creating K8s clusters within the sizing limits and machine types defined by the PKS Administrator.

-- Try to resize your `user<#>-cluster` to 10 worker nodes, and then try to delete (*not yours, but*) a colleague's cluster:
+- Now, let's try to resize your `user<#>-cluster` to 10 worker nodes, and then let's try to delete (*not yours, but*) a colleague's cluster:
 ```
 pks resize user1-cluster --num-nodes 10
-pks delete-cluster user2-cluster   # make sure you know what you are doing before proceeding with this step
+pks delete-cluster user25-cluster   # make sure you know what you are doing before proceeding with this step
 ```

 - As you can see PKS Administrators have placed guardrails that kept you from making your K8s cluster too big, or from deleting a cluster that was not yours.